angryziber/rawfs/README.md

 that don't support RAW files properly.

 You can easily mount your RAW photos directory to another location and browse it with a JPEG-only tool without noticing.

-Unsupported files will be preserved as they are.
-No disk space is used when mounting.
+Unsupported files will not be shown.
+No additional disk space is used when mounting.
 JPEG thumbnails are served directly from the original RAW files.

 The original exif data is also added to the jpegs, so that autorotation, etc will work.